Warning shots fired to turn monitors back from Crimea

 "Things are difficult and the atmosphere has got worse.
 The Russians threaten us when we go and get food supplies and point their guns at us," said Vadim Filipenko, the Ukrainian deputy commander at the base.

-A source in Ukraine's defense ministry said it was mobilizing some of its military hardware for a planned exercise, Interfax news agency reported.
+A source in Ukraine's defence ministry said it was mobilising some of its military hardware for a planned exercise, Interfax news agency reported.
 Ukraine's military, with barely 130,000 troops, would be no match for Russia's.
 So far Kiev has held back from any action that might provoke a response.

 Ukraine's border service said Russian troops had also seized a border guard outpost in the east of the peninsula overnight, kicking the Ukrainian officers and their families out of their apartments in the middle of the night.